Gloucester County offers 4‑H clubs that encompass a wide variety of interests! Click on "4‑H Project Clubs" for more information.

-Other programs sponsored by the 4-H Youth Development program are Senior Council for older 4-H members, Fall Festival, Public Presentations, 4-H Gold Clover series and programs on character education, skin cancer awareness and nutrition.
-4-H members also participate in state and national 4-H events (e.g., horse judging contests).
-Gloucester County 4-Hers have a long history of receiving state and national recognition for their skill and talents.
+Other programs sponsored by the 4‑H Youth Development program are Senior Council for middle to high school 4-H members, Fall Festival, Public Presentations, STEAM activities and programs on character education, skin cancer awareness and nutrition.
+4‑H members also participate in regional, state and national 4‑H events and opportunities such as SJTC, State Presentations and Citizenship Washington Focus.
+Gloucester County 4‑Hers have a long history of receiving state and national recognition for their skill and talents.

 4‑H is open to all Gloucester County youth free of charge regardless of race, religion, age or disability.